Table of Contents

 - 8 am, successful fix and update - GPS Age is 0

 - 1200, failed fix, update - GPS age is 4 hrs.

 If a user was going to visit an asset (e.g. to service it), they can check the live view and GPS age before going out.

 If you are regularly missing fixes - follow the steps in our GPS Troubleshooting article here

 GPS Age in Telematics Guru

-The GPS Age column is available in Device Data Export and Device Telemetry export
+The GPS Age column is available in Device Data Export, Device Telemetry Export, and Partner Asset List Report

 You can also set up alerts to tell you when a device hasn't got a new fix in a set amount of time in minutes.
 Be careful when using this alert value condition due to how a device might not update its GPS fix when it calculates that it has not moved from a previous location (particularly powered devices as discussed above).

-This is best used for early detection of issues with battery powered devices.
-E.g. send an Alert if my Oyster2s have very old GPS Age.
+This is best used for early detection of issues with battery-powered devices.
+E.g. send an Alert if my Oyster2s have a very old GPS Age.